metanitesh/GPS-demo/README.md

 }`

 ### Add a Place
-To add a place, make a POST request to http://127.0.0.1:3006/locations/place with the following header and request body examples:
+To add a place, make a POST request to http://127.0.0.1:3006/locations/place with the following header and request body examples, use the token from login service:

 Header:
 `{